 - a.
 Method for hedge accounting - b.
-Hedging instruments and hedged items is completed.
-For products that do not require installation by the Company, revenue is
+Hedging instruments and hedged items recognized at the point when the installation

-For services, if the performance obligation is satisfied at a point in time, revenue is recognized at the point when the services are completed.
+For the services, if the performance obligation is satisfied at a point in time, revenue is recognized at the point when the services are completed.
 If the performance obligation is satisfied over time, revenue is recognized on a straight-line basis over the period during which services are rendered.
-Monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the spot exchange rate prevailing at the balance sheet date, and the translation adjustment is recognized in the non-consolidated statement of income.
+Monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the spot exchange rate prevailing at the balance sheet date, and the translation adjustment is recognized in the non-consolidated statement c.
+Hedging policy of income.